Fort Inge

 Fort Inge (Camp Leona) is on the east bank of the Leona River a mile south of Uvalde in southern Uvalde County.
 The site is dominated by Mount Inge, a 140-foot volcanic plug of Uvalde phonolite basalt.
 Archeological evidence indicates the place has been intermittently occupied since the Pre-Archaic period, about 6,000 B.C.
 It is possible that ranching occurred there in the Spanish colonial and Mexican periods (see SPANISH TEXAS, MEXICAN TEXAS).
 On March 13, 1849, frontier artist Capt.
 Seth Eastman and fifty-six soldiers of companies D and I, First United States Infantry, established camp on the Leona, four miles above Woll's Crossing.
 In December 1849 the post was renamed Fort Inge in honor of Lt.
 Zebulon M. P. Inge, United States Second Dragoons, a West Point officer killed at the Mexican War battle of Resaca de la Palma.

-Adapted from the official Handbook of Texas, a state encyclopedia developed by the Texas State Historical Association (TSHA).
+Adapted from the official Handbook of Texas, a state encyclopedia developed by Texas State Historical Association (TSHA).
 It is an authoritative source of trusted historical records.

 Belongs to

-Fort Inge is part of or belongs to the following places.
+Fort Inge is part of or belongs to the following places:

 Currently Exists